zealtv/zeal-co-hugo/content/notebook/Neurotheology, aliens, and understanding the immaterial.md

 ```
 Like a small subset of caterpillars all hallucinating butterfly wings.

-A hullination that contains an absurd truth they are unable to decipher - but something that will reveal itself, emerging into reality via their minds, to be ultimately incorporated into their being.
+A hullucination that contains an absurd truth they are unable to decipher - but something that will reveal itself, emerging into reality via their minds, to be ultimately incorporated into their being.
 ```

 Maybe this perceptual hallucination eternally evades us, nevertheless leading us.
 Like a carrot on a stick we carry in front of ourselves.
 Forever.